List of Game of Thrones characters: Daenerys Targaryen

 Daenerys Targaryen (portrayed by Emilia Clarke) is the exiled princess of the Targaryen dynasty.
 She and her brother Viserys were smuggled to Essos towards the end of Robert's Rebellion.
 For seventeen years, she has traveled throughout Essos alongside her abusive brother, until they were under the custody of Illyrio Mopatis in Pentos.
-In exchange for an army, Viserys marries her to the powerful Dothraki warlord Khal Drogo, where she was gifted three petrified dragon eggs during her wedding.
+In exchange for an army, Viserys marries her to the powerful Dothraki warlord Khal Drogo, who gifts her three petrified dragon eggs.
 When Drogo dies from an infected wound in a fight, Daenerys walks into his burning funeral pyre, birthing three dragons.
-She later liberates the slaves along Slaver’s Bay, ruling over the city of Meereen with her Unsullied army, and eventually defeating the slave masters with her dragons.
-She then leaves Slaver’s Bay for Westeros, in a bid to reclaim her birthright: the Iron Throne.
+She later liberates the slaves along Slaver's Bay, ruling over the city of Meereen with her Unsullied army, and eventually defeating the slave masters with her dragons.
+She then leaves Slaver's Bay for Westeros, in a bid to reclaim her birthright: the Iron Throne.
 Upon her arrival in Westeros, she meets with Jon Snow, the King in the North, who convinces her to defeat the White Walkers before pressing her claim to the throne.
 The pair soon fall in love.
-In Westeros, she loses numerous friends, allies, and two of her dragons in battle, Viserion killed by the Night King and Rhaegal by Cersei Lannister’s forces.
+In Westeros, she loses numerous friends, allies, and two of her dragons in battle, Viserion killed by the Night King and Rhaegal by Cersei Lannister's forces.
 Overwhelmed by the grave losses she underwent and left with no option but to rule through fear, she uses her last dragon, Drogon, to burn an already surrendered King's Landing and take the Iron Throne by force.
-She then declares in her speech to her Dothraki and Unsullied that they are not going to end the war, but continue to conquer and liberate the rest of the known world, in the same way she liberated King’s Landing.
+She then declares in her speech to her Dothraki and Unsullied that they are not going to end the war, but continue to conquer and liberate the rest of the known world, in the same way she liberated King's Landing.
 Out of duty, a heartbroken Jon is then forced to kill Daenerys, to prevent the world from meeting the same fate as the city she had reduced to ashes.
 A grieving Drogon then proceeds to melt the Iron Throne with dragonfire, before taking Daenerys into his claws and flying away from the Red Keep, to the east.